SamKhoze/ComfyUI-DeepFuze/README.md

-# ⚠️⚠️⚠️This repository is a work in Progress, Currently working on MAC & Windows with CPU enabled.
-We are releasing the CUDA enabled for Windows no later than June 25th, Also audio playback node for voice cloning is under development in a day or two will be available.
+# ⚠️⚠️⚠️Please take note of the following information: This repository is a work in progress.
+It is compatible with MAC and Windows with CPU support.
+We plan to release the enabled CUDA version for Windows by June 25th.
+Additionally, an audio playback node for voice cloning is currently under development and will be available within the next couple of days.
+If you are testing it on your Windows machine, please ensure that the device on the nodes is set to CPU.
 # DeepFuze

 ## Overview